The leaseholder’s right of first refusal in a freehold sale

 4) the date by which the purchase offer must be accepted.
 This acceptance notice must be within two months of the date of the offer notice

-An Offer Notice should always be drawn up by an experienced and specialist property lawyer.
+An Offer Notice should always be drawn up by specialist property lawyer with plenty of experience of freehold purchase.
 It should contain all of the details about the proposed sale, the deadlines and procedure to be followed and all of the terms of the sale.

 How do we accept the RFR Offer?